nbouvrette/forEach/README.md

 }
 ```

+###### Other options...
+Some popular libraries such as AngularJS and jQuery have implemented their own custom loops to solve the same problem.
+If you are already using these libraries, `forEach.js` will be redundant.
+If not, then you have more reasons to continue reading below.

 ## Supportability

 It supports `Arrays`, `Strings`, and any type of `Object`.
 It also has been tested on IE8+ but could possibly compatible with older browser as well (untested).
 No dependancy required, this is lightweight (less than 0.5kb minified) vanilla JS.